LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/validation-attributes.rst

 We'll use only a few of these attributes, but you can find a full list in the `documentation <https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-3.1#built-in-attributes>`_.

-.. list-table:: Common Validation Annotations
+.. list-table:: Common Validation Attributes
    :header-rows: 1

    * - Annotation